The real Ronaldo has returned: Can Inter, Messi or anyone else stop him? | Goal.com

 However, Ronaldo is never more dangerous than when he's hurting.

-When the Ballon d'Or was handed out to Messi, there was already a huge debate raging in Italy over whether the 34-year-old Ronaldo was finally feeling the effects of the aging process.
+When the Ballon d'Or was handed out to Messi, there was already a huge debate raging in Italy over whether the 34-year-old Ronaldo was finally feeling the effects of the ageing process.

 He was struggling with a niggling knee injury and, consequently, struggling for goals, having netted just five times in Serie A.